Tomohiro-Ando/Tomohiro-Ando/README.md

-This site provide R package.
+This site provides R package.

 <!---
 Tomohiro-Ando/Tomohiro-Ando is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.